justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 ```
 feels tedious, like getting up out of my chair and going into another room.

-But I bet Louis would be much more willing to just move his eyes to look at something upon request.
+I bet Louis would be much more willing to just move his eyes to look at something upon request.

 ```apl
 ⍳